-- Rigid quality control on the raw materials - Materials compatible with the fluids you are running - Alternative parts available to mitigate production delays
+- Rigid quality control on the raw materials - Materials are compatible with the fluids you are running - Alternative parts available to mitigate production delays

 For example, a particular part might be a perfect fit for the job but have a long lead time for delivery.
 It takes an expert in fluid systems to know a two-part solution that can shave weeks or even months from the production schedule.
-Additionally, if your company doesn't normally deal with special alloys or specific types of parts, it takes time and money to train your associates to produce high-quality work.
+Additionally, if your company doesn't normally deal with special alloys or specific types of parts, it takes time and money to train your associates so that they can acquire the skills to produce high-quality work.

 Another important aspect to consider is leveraging a vendor with years of experience in designing components and assemblies.
+Engineering a design that merely works isn't good enough.
 It should work efficiently, have a minimum number of potential leak points, and take up as little physical space as possible.